patreeceeo/rtmp-web/README.md

 #### (TODO) Production client-side import map (in HTML)

 There's a smart way and a dumb way to do this.
 The dumb way would be to assume every module in the source importmap might be used on the client, so the client-side importmap would be the same as the server-side importmap.
 I can't think of a reason not to do this, unless there are browsers that eagerly fetch all entries in an importmap before they're actually imported (?).
-The smart way would either rely on the developer to somehow indicated which imports are used client-side, or on a script that uses a parser like ESPrima to determine that automatically.
+The smart way would either rely on the developer to somehow indicate which imports are used client-side, or on a script that uses a parser like ESPrima to determine that automatically.

 #### (TODO) Client-side remote TypeScript modules